Drug driving laws in the UK

 Read our drug driving guide to discover the UK's laws and limits for the use of legal and illegal drugs when driving, and the various consequences driving under the influence has.

-The drug driving law passed in 2015 means it's illegal to drive with certain drugs in the body above specified limits.
-The document details the limits for 8 illegal drugs and 9 prescription drugs.
+The GOV UK drug driving law passed in 2015 means it's illegal to drive with certain drugs in the body above specified limits.
+The document details the limits for eight illegal drugs and nine prescription drugs.

 Don't underestimate the danger of legal medications.
 Many ingredients found in common painkillers such as Codeine can cause drowsiness and dizzy spells.
 It's important to check for these ingredients, and if you're legally prescribed drugs by your doctor, make sure to only take the recommended dosage.